William Frederick Fisher: Post-NASA

 After leaving NASA, Fisher returned to the practice of emergency medicine.
 He remains in active medical practice in the greater Houston area at the present time.

 Personal life

-He married fellow physician and later fellow astronaut, Anna Lee Fisher of St. Albans, New York on August 23, 1977.
-They have two daughters, Kristin Anne (b.
-July 29, 1983), who is a broadcast journalist, and Kara Lynne (b.
-January 10, 1989) who received her MBA degree in May 2017 from SMU in Dallas, Texas.
-The Fishers were divorced in 2000.
+He married fellow physician and later fellow astronaut, Anna Lee Fisher of St. Albans, New York, on August 23, 1977.
+They have two daughters, one of whom is CNN journalist Kristin Fisher.
+The two divorced in 2000.

-Fisher collects Bill Graham Fillmore, Family Dog, and other rock/concert music posters from the 1965-1973 time frame.
-He is an amateur luthier, specializing in making, repairing, and refinishing Neapolitan-style mandolins.
-Fisher is also the owner of Twenty-First Century Arms, a sporting goods company, and is both a Federal Firearms Licensee and NFA Firearms Dealer.